From Beam to Bedside: Reinforcing Domestic Supply of $^{99}$Mo/$^{99m}$Tc using Novel High-Current D+ Cyclotrons for Compact Neutron Generation and $^{99}$Mo Production: Neutron Production Mo-99 Generation

 Including these losses, this corresponds to delivered $^{99}$Mo-in-generator activity of $\sim$11-15~TBq/year ($\sim$300-400~Ci/year).
 These values are commensurate with the requirements of a typical mid-sized hospital~\cite{NAS2009}.
 Note that delays between production and delivery are one of the more significant sources of loss and can plausibly be reduced for smaller systems such as this that may be built more locally.

 The production of isotopes in addition to $^{99}$Mo is also simulated.
 These contaminants predominantly arise from the fission of $^{235}$U into fragments other than $^{99}$Mo.
 As such, most of these contaminants are irreducible, if anticipated, due to the fundamentally stochastic nature of uranium fission.
 These do not pose an issue for purification and $^{99}$Mo recovery~\cite{ANL99Mo}, but any prospective infrastructure must allow for this additional source of radiation.
-A full breakdown of the simulated production of all isotopes is provided in Appendix A.